 Put Something Between You and the Ground

-While exposed you want to present as small a target as possible and this makes sense but inside a tent to layout the 1/8th pad can give you more a place to sit if folded up well giving a slight ability to relax tense muscles.
+While exposed you want to present as small a target as possible and this makes sense but inside a tent to layout, the 1/8th pad can give you more of a place to sit if folded up well giving a slight ability to relax tense muscles.

 Is it Safe to Camp In a Thunderstorm?

 Generally speaking, you would want to avoid this at all costs, but as with everything in the backcountry, you can always work to maximize safety and limit exposure.

 Like choosing to camp in a tramily you can help each other out.

 As long as you take the proper precautions camping in thunderstorms is manageable always understand the risks before heading out but it is always risky.

 There are a few key things you can do to help stay safe camping in thunderstorms: